 Over the past decade, there have been many clinical trials in the United States and Europe evaluating the combination of radiation and chemotherapy for initial treatment of patients with Stage II bladder cancer for the purpose of preserving the bladder.
 Bladder-preserving therapy is appealing because patients who achieve a complete response to treatment can often avoid additional treatment with a radical cystectomy unless they experience recurrence of their cancer.

 In some clinical trials, approximately half or more of patients who were treated with bladder-preserving therapy (initial TUR of as much cancer as possible, plus chemotherapy and radiation therapy) survived cancer-free for three to four years after treatment.
 These results appear as good as those observed with radical cystectomy, but there have been no direct comparisons between bladder-preserving therapy and radical cystectomy.
 While bladder-preserving therapy has been widely adopted for the treatment of Stage II bladder cancer, some physicians still think it should be limited to clinical trials and not adopted as standard therapy.

 Treatment with chemotherapy alone is less effective than combined approaches to treatment.4

 Radiation Therapy Alone as Primary Treatment

-Currently, the use of radiation therapy alone as a primary treatment for bladder cancer has largely been replaced by the combined use of radiation therapy and chemotherapy.
-However, there may be some patients who cannot tolerate chemotherapy and radiation alone is still beneficial.
-To learn more go to Radiation Therapy for Bladder Cancer.
+Currently, the use of radiation therapy alone has been replaced by the use of radiation therapy and chemotherapy.
+However, there may be some patients who cannot tolerate chemotherapy, and radiation alone could be beneficial.
+To learn more, go to Radiation Therapy for Bladder Cancer.

-Questions to Ask Your Physician About the Treatment of Stage III Bladder Cancer
+Questions to Ask Your Physician About the Treatment of Stage II Bladder Cancer

-- What are the long-term results of radical cystectomy at the treating institution?
+- What are the long-term results of treatment with radical cystectomy at the treating institution?